Prostate Cancer: Screening, Biopsy and Technologies at IU Health

 IU School of Medicine physicists and engineers — with help from IU Health surgeons — pioneered HIFU treatment for prostate cancer in the 1990s.
 Since then, we have made it even more effective.
 We remain leaders today in improving and administering this minimally invasive treatment.

 Our prostate cancer specialists conduct clinical trials at the IU Health Academic Health Center.
-One trial involves using PSMA PET imaging in addition to MRI scans to plan HIFU treatments.
+One trial involves using PSMA PET imaging and MRI scans to plan HIFU treatments.
 PSMA PET imaging helps doctors more accurately target and destroy cancerous tissue while saving surrounding healthy tissue and nerves.

 Some patients with prostate cancer have their entire prostate removed or radiated — even if the cancer is small or hasn’t spread.
-Using sophisticated imaging, our doctors are able to create treatment plans that are specific to your needs.
+Using sophisticated imaging, our doctors can create treatment plans that are specific to your needs.
 This approach helps reduce stress and minimize side effects.

 After this prostate cancer treatment: